-When a mail server receives packets like those you intercepted using TCPCapture, it doesn't know what program they came from.
-In our case, we used the Apple Mail program, but the mail server would accept the packets just as happily from Microsoft Outlook Express, or any other mail client.
+When a mail server receives packets like those you intercepted using TCPCapture, it doesn't know (or care) what mail client program they came from.
+In our case, we used the Apple Mail program, but the mail server would accept the packets just as happily from Microsoft Outlook Express, Eudora, or any other mail client.
 In fact, the server doesn't even care whether they came from a mail client.
 All it cares about is that the packets somehow get sent to it through the network.

-To illustrate this, we have constructed a program that isn't a mail client but can be used to send packets to an SMTP server.
-The program is named NetTap.
+To illustrate this fact, we have constructed a simple program that isn't a mail client but can be used to send packets to an SMTP server.
+The program is named NetTap.jar.
 Like TCPCapture, it can be found in the Utilities folder within the Application folder on each of the machines in the lab.

 Find NetTap and double-click on its icon to launch the program.
 A window like the one shown on the right should appear once the program has started.
-Do NOT close or clear your TCPCapture window. just yet.